- Heritage Category:

-* as a building designed by one of the earliest practising female architects as her own residence.
+* as a building designed by one of the earliest practicing female architects as her own residence.

 The early C20 was a time of significant stylistic debates and change.
 The years of the Belle Epoque were influenced variously by the Arts and Crafts movement and the 'Battle of the Styles', and later superseded by Art Nouveau and Art Deco.
 Interest in the great ocean liners of the time also influenced the growth in popularity of the international style in the 1920s and 1930s.
 Throughout these years there were significant tensions between proponents of the different styles.
 Another inherent theme of the debate was a tension between traditionalist and modernists.

 King’s Knoll was designed by Hilda Mason in 1933 as her own residence.
 It stands on a promontory above the confluence of the Martlesham Creek and the River Deben.
 From this vantage point, which was integral to the design of the building for its location and orientation, the house overlooks the natural landscape.
 She lived at King’s Knoll with her unmarried sister Elfrida who outlived her but did not remain in the house beyond 1956.
 The house was then sold to new owners in 1956.
-Work undertaken by the current owners, who bought the property in the early C21, helpfully summarises the extent of alterations to the house since that time and contributes to the understanding of the evolution of the building.
+An itemisation of the specification in the 1956 sales particulars, and the identification of the sequence of further changes since then, as far as they can be discerned, has been undertaken by the current owners and contributes to the understanding of the evolution of the building.
 The original design included a pair of columns on the south elevation which have been removed.
 Other alterations include the construction of the sun room on the ground floor, and the related blocking up of a large window and double doors from the drawing room, although scars remain on the wall.
 The drawing room has been extended with a larger bay and the workroom has also been enlarged.
 The principal bedrooms which are above the dining room and drawing room, also face towards the river tributary and the sloping natural landscape to the south.
-The bedroom belonging to Hilda Mason has been extended with a larger window; the bedroom of her sister retains its doors and tubular steel balcony overlooking the formal terrace.
+The bedroom belonging to Hilda Mason has been extended with a larger window; the bedroom of her sister retains its door opening and tubular steel balcony overlooking the formal terrace.
 A guest suite with bedroom, dressing room and bathroom was added to the northern end of the building in the late C20.